 Make sure to check whether there are some inconsistencies in the way different websites interpret a website and fix any potential issues so that your website is correctly displayed at least on major browsers.

 If your website isn’t compatible with your visitors’ browsers, you’re practically sending them to your competitors.
-This annoying issue is a surefire way to hinder your conversion rates and revenue.
+This annoying issue is a surefire way to hinder your rates and revenue.